m5stack/m5-docs/docs/en/core/m5stickv.md

 #### SPI/I2C dual communication mode

+<mark>Note: There are two versions of M5StickV currently released by M5Stack.
+When programming, users need to configure differently according to their corresponding pin mapping.
+The specific differences are as follows.</mark>

+-In the M2StickV circuit design of the I2C single-mode (blue PCB) version, MPU6886 only supports the user to configure its communication mode to I2C, and its pin mapping is SCL-28, SDA-29.

-- In the latest version of M5StickV circuit design, MPU6886 supports the user to configure its communication mode to SPI or I2C.
-When in use, the mode can be switched by switching the CS pin level (high level 1 is I2C mode, low level 0 is (SPI mode)
+-In the SPI/I2C dual mode (black PCB) version of the M5StickV circuit design, MPU6886 supports the user to configure its communication mode to SPI or I2C, and its pin mapping is SCL-26, SDA-27., when using, you can switch CS Pin level to switch modes (high level 1 is I2C mode, low level 0 is SPI mode)
-- The specific pin mapping is shown below:
+-The specific pin mapping is shown below:

 <img src="assets\img\product_pics\core\minicore\m5stickv\m5stickv_mpu6886_sch.webp">